psrikanthm/WhatChat/README.md

-One can obtain the text conversations from WhatsApp by clicking on a person's profile in conversation window and -> Export Chat and lets name it "_chat.txt".
+One can obtain the text conversations from WhatsApp by clicking on a person's profile in conversation window and -> Export Chat, lets name it "_chat.txt".

 Though currently only parser to extract texts from Whatsapp conversations is implemented, The techniques used here can be extended to any kind of mesaging tools